AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## Github

-Github.com, Bitbucket.com, and Gitlab.com are remote repositories where you can store your local repositories for backup, sharing or collaboration.
+Github.com, Bitbucket.com, and Gitlab.com are hosts of remote repositories where you can store your local repositories for backup, sharing or collaboration.

-Documentation will often be written in MarkDown a special basic language for writing a basic documents, watch the videos below to learn about remote repositories and using Markdown Files.
+Documentation will often be written in MarkDown, a special markup language for writing basic documents, watch the videos below to learn about remote repositories and using Markdown Files.

 **VIDEO: GIT REMOTES**